-I asked the man who was running the bouncy castle to ask the supervisor inside the castle to guide my daughter out the tunnel.
+I asked the man who was running the bouncy castle to get the supervisor inside the castle to guide my daughter out the tunnel.

-“Sorry m’am.” he told me.
+“Sorry m’am,” he told me.
 “He can’t do that.
-You’ll have to go in and get yourself.”
+You have to go in and get yourself.”

-I felt my face flush as I stole a glance at the mob of parents with their kids waiting in line watching.
+My face flushed as I stole an embarrassed glance at the mob of parents and kids waiting in line, watching.

 The incident is hilarious to me now.
-And now that my daughter is older, not only is she much easier to manage, I’m better able to deal with the upsetting or embarrassing mishaps that are par for the course for parents of children with special needs.
+And now that my daughter is older, not only is she much easier to manage, I’m better able to deal with the embarrassing mishaps that are par for the course for parents of children with various challenges.
 Oh heck, for ALL parents.

-I guess the bottom (no bare bum pun intended) line is that all parents feel vulnerable—we judge and are judged.
+I guess the bottom line (bare bum pun intended) is that all parents feel vulnerable—we judge and are judged.
 We question our ability to parent.
 We make mistakes and sometimes we fall (and even bounce around a little).
 But when we do, we get back up, dust ourselves off, and live to moon innocent bystanders another day.